Factor X 2 3x 9

 Introduction: Understanding Quadratic Expressions

 A quadratic expression is a polynomial of degree two, meaning the highest power of the variable (usually x) is 2.
-It generally takes the form ax² + bx + c, where a, b, and c are constants.
+So it generally takes the form ax² + bx + c, where a, b, and c are constants.
 Factoring a quadratic expression means rewriting it as a product of two simpler expressions, usually two binomials.
 This process is essential for solving quadratic equations, which are equations of the form ax² + bx + c = 0.

 Attempting Traditional Factoring Methods